 Gastronomy & Wine

 Nowhere in Spain (or perhaps in all of Europe) will you find such delectable shellfish and seafood as in Galicia.
 As the region’s capital, Santiago de Compostela enjoys even better cuisine than other cities.
 From ocean-fresh prawns, shrimp, crab, and lobsters to local specialties like Galician octopus (boiled and served with cayenne pepper and Olive Oil), there is a little something for everyone.
 The seafood here is most often served either boiled or grilled, which allows its natural flavors to shine.
 One exception is “Caldo Gallego,” a savory stew made with beans, potatoes, turnips, and smoked pig fat; light it is not, but this winter staple is a delicious regional favorite.

 Galician wines are the perfect accompaniment to typical seafood dishes.
 The crisp and fruity Albariño wines from the Rías Baixas DO seem created to combine with shellfish.
 Also, look out for wines from the other Galician Dos- Denominacion de Origen, i.e., appellation-: Ribeira Sacra (known for its delicate red wines), Ribeiro, Valdeorras, and Monterrei.

 In the city center, head to streets like Calle Franco or Calle Raiña to find excellent eateries.
 If you’re looking for rustic charm in spades, don’t miss the El Asesino (“The Killer”), a homey mom-n-pop restaurant that’s been serving local specialties for 130-plus years.
-To ooh and ah over the raw ingredients, make a stop at the Mercado de Abastos, the city’s main fresh market.
+To ooh and ah over the raw ingredients, make a stop at the Mercado de Abastos, the city’s primary fresh market.